amakelov/mandala/docs/docs/blog/cf.md

 and relational databases &mdash; which provides a natural and simple grammar of operations to eliminate this effort.

-CFs provide a single, unified interface for working with and querying heterogeneous computations that go beyond a fixed schema by allowing conditional execution, feedback loops, branching/merging pipelines, and aggregation/indexing using collections.
+The main benefit of CFs is that they give a single view of heterogeneous computations that go beyond a fixed schema.
+They automatically represent in a familiar and intuitive way constructs like conditional execution, feedback loops, branching/merging pipelines, and aggregation/indexing using collections.
+This view can be declaratively queried for relationships between any variables in (literally) a single line of code, without leaving Python or writing in a domain-specific language like SQL.

 `ComputationFrame` is implemented as [part of](https://amakelov.github.io/mandala/topics/03_cf/)